xyproto/orbiton/README.md

 ## Quick start

-You can install `o` with Go 1.10 or later:
+With Go 1.17, `o` can be installed in this way:

-    go get -u github.com/xyproto/o
+    go install github.com/xyproto/o@latest

 Alternatively, download and install a [release version](https://github.com/xyproto/o/releases).
 For example, for Raspberry Pi 2, 3 or 4 running Linux: